ewingtm/HATCH_2023/README_HOMOMORPHISM.md

 two sequences of nucleotides without revealing any specific information[^1] about the configuration of the nucleotides.

+See `hamming.png` for a screenshot of a very simple toy example.

 This can be expanded: we can build an adjacency matrix of all hamming distances of a set of sequences.
 An example* (code is included for enc, but you'd truly need a proper parallel model) is shown with some toy data.
 This distance matrix could be utilized for clustering, the building